Gujarats/csv-reader/README.md

 $ go build
 $ ./csv-reader column Column
 ```

-give your column name on the last command above example gice Column to search the column named "Column"
+Give your column name on the last command.
+Above example is `Column` to search the column named `Column`.